aleem1991/Trader-Behavior-Analysis/README.md

 1. Clone this repository.
 2. Ensure you have Python installed with the following libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`.
 3. Open and run the `Primetrade (1).ipynb` notebook in a Jupyter environment.
 The notebook is self-contained and will load the included CSV files.
+4. NOTE: Because of large size of historical_data.csv i had to compress so before running the code do extract it and then run the code.